How can I sort out the arrangements for my children?

 How much will I have to pay to make an application?

-We offer a fixed fee for preparing your application at £75.00 (exc.
-VAT) and to represent you at the FHDRA (First Hearing) for £499.00 (exc. vat).
+We can represent you at the FHDRA (First Hearing) for £499.00 (exc. vat).
 Please note that there will also be a Court issue fee of £215.00 although you may qualify for a fee exemption.

 Please note that there may be more hearings and work to complete beyond the First Hearing Dispute Resolution Appointment.
 This would not be covered by the initial fixed fee.
 However, if necessary, we would be happy to discuss your case with you to work out the most appropriate fee arrangement going forward.
 Please note that we can represent you at further hearings from £499.00 (exc. vat) – please see our Hearing Representation page.